rameshkannan0078/feedback_system_backend/README.md

 The user can able to create a user,admin,feedback and all other CRUD operations.
 After running server, '/version' to check the version.

+1.)
+Admin page can be accessed by - /admin in frontend 2.)
+We can create Admin only by POSTMAN [Postman Documentation](https://documenter.getpostman.com/view/19413733/2s9YeEbBfq#a18bd4de-4182-4043-8baf-1f314e5bf725) for this

 ## API Documentation

 Visit [Postman Documentation](https://documenter.getpostman.com/view/19413733/2s9YeEbBfq#a18bd4de-4182-4043-8baf-1f314e5bf725) for detailed API documentation.